-The Compensation Committee believes that independent advice is important in developing Celldex's executive compensation program and in 2012 engaged Radford as its independent compensation consultant.
+The Compensation Committee believes that independent advice is important in developing Celldex's director and executive compensation programs and in 2013 and 2012 engaged Radford as its independent compensation consultant.
+In 2013, Radford focused on director compensation and in 2012

+Radford focused on executive compensation.
 Radford reports directly to the Committee and provides guidance on trends in executive and non-employee director compensation, the development of specific executive compensation programs, the composition of the Company's compensation peer group and other matters as directed by the Committee.
-During 2012, the Company paid Radford approximately \$49,100 in consulting fees directly related to these services.
-In 2012, Radford did not provide any other services to Celldex.
+During 2013 and 2012, the Company paid Radford approximately \$15,400 and \$49,100, respectively, in consulting fees directly related to these services.
+In 2013 and 2012, Radford did not provide any other services to Celldex.